kubeedge/website/content/en/docs/developer/device_crd.md

 type: docs
 ---
 KubeEdge supports device management with the help of Kubernetes [CRDs](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) and a Device Mapper (explained below) corresponding to the device being used.
-We currently manage devices from the cloud and synchronize the device updates between edge nodes and cloud, with the help of device controller and device twin modules.
+We currently manage devices from the cloud and synchronize the device updates between edge nodes and the cloud, with the help of a device controller and device twin modules.

 ## Notice
 Device Management features are updated from v1alpha1 to v1alpha2 in release v1.4.